Differential Tractography

 Reporting

-I would recommend checking a range of [Metric1>Metric2 Threshold] (e.g. 0.1, 0.2, 0.3, 0.4) and eliminate fregments by increasing [Step T3c:Options][Tracking Prameters][Min Length].
+It is recommended to check a range of [Metric1>Metric2 Threshold] values (e.g. 0.1, 0.2, 0.3, 0.4) and eliminate fragments by increasing [Step T3c:Options][Tracking Parameters][Min Length].
 The goal is to maximize sensitivity while retaining specificity.
+These correspond to the --dt_threshold

 Add ROA or ROI to limit findings

 You can map the affected pathways that pass through the internal capsule by assigning the internal capsule as the ROI.
-The number and length of tracks can be compared between patients if other tracking parameters are fixed (be sure to fix the seed count).
+The number and length of tracks can be compared between patients if other tracking parameters are fixed (be sure to fix the seed count using the --seed_count

 Exclude cerebellum